EdLlewellin/PyroTracker/README.md

         * **Track Visibility Control:** Control track display mode individually (Hidden, Home Frame, Incremental, Always Visible) using radio buttons in the "Tracks" table.
 Set all tracks to a specific mode by clicking the corresponding header icon.
         * **Delete Tracks:** Delete entire tracks using the trash can icon button (🗑️) in the "Tracks" table (confirmation required).
     * **Measurement Lines:**
-        * Create new measurement lines using the "New" button in the "Measurement Lines" tab.
+        * Create new measurement lines using the "New" button in the "Measurement Lines" tab or `Edit -> New Measurement Line`.
         * Define a line by clicking two points on the *same* video frame.
 Line definition can be snapped to angles (e.g., 0°, 45°, 90°) by holding `Shift` while defining the second point.
         * Lines are displayed with their length (in current display units if scale is set, otherwise pixels) and angle (0-360°, 0° to the right).
         * Length label visibility can be toggled via the `View` menu and preferences.
-        * Visuals (color, width for normal and active states) are customizable via `Edit -> Preferences...`.
+        * Visuals (color, width for normal and active states) are customizable via `View -> Preferences...`.
         * Visibility control (Hidden, Home Frame, Incremental, Always Visible) similar to tracks.
         * Delete lines using the trash can icon.
 * **Auto-Advance:** Optionally enable automatic frame advance after adding/updating a track point via the "Tracks" tab controls.